cslider1/crypto_case_study/README.md

 As a boutique investment firm with deep experience in private banking and real estate, Wave wanted to create a unique fund where blockchain would play a role in adding value to the process.
 Critical to their search was an asset class that made sense to their investors as well as to the issuer.
 They considered Japanese racehorses, renewable energy, and real estate prior to settling on whiskey.

-In March 2020, Wave signed a deal with [Wilderness Trail Distillery (Wilderness)](https://wildernesstraildistillery.com/spirits/), located in Danville, Kentucky, to tokenize 25,000 barrels of 2020-vintage Kentucky Bourbon, initially worth $25M or $1,000 per barrel, representing a year’s worth of production.
+In March 2020, Wave signed a deal with [Wilderness Trail Distillery](https://wildernesstraildistillery.com/spirits/) (Wilderness), located in Danville, Kentucky, to tokenize 25,000 barrels of 2020-vintage Kentucky Bourbon, initially worth $25M or $1,000 per barrel, representing a year’s worth of production.
 The investment will be made publicly available through the Fund (WKW20 on the NEM’s new Symbol platform).

 Wave’s primary business functions include portfolio management for individuals, small businesses, and institutional clients as well as investment consultation and analysis.
 Primary income is realized through fees based on a percentage of assets managed, direct contracts, and a combination fee system.
 Wilderness will acquire a new kind of investor with this venture, giving individuals access to an asset (bourbon) that is not normally investable.

-## **Business Activities:**
+## **Business Activities**

 ### **Overview of Fund**